Dates: May 24-July 3, 2022

 - May 24 Flight to Frankfurt

-- May 28-June 30 Living and courses in Münster.
+- May 30-June 29 Living and courses in Münster.

 - July 3 Flight back to U.S.

 ACCOMMODATIONS and MEALS

-Students will live with a German family during the Münster portion of the program.
+During the Münster portion of the program, students will live with a German family, or in approved cases, a German student apartment.
 In travel portions of the program, students will reside in shared hotel rooms.
 Most meals, except lunches, are provided by the program.
 Two meals a day are provided while in Münster.

-Flights are not included in the estimated cost, but will be included in the students' final cost if they opt for the group flight.
+Flights are not included in the estimated cost, but the group flight price will be included in the final cost.
 Once the size of the group has been determined, the Office of Global Education will organize the group flight.
-All students are encouraged to join the group flight and must work with Dr. Widdows to make any alternative arrangements.
 Faculty will accompany students on the group flight.

 PASSPORTS and VISAS

-Students will need a valid passport to leave the U.S; the passport must also be valid for at least six months after the program return date of July 4, 2021.
-Students who do not already have a passport or need to renew theirs are advised to apply for one as soon as they are accepted into the program.
-In normal times, processing can take up to eight weeks.
+Students will need a valid passport to leave the U.S; the passport must also be valid for at least six months after the program return date.
+Students who do not already have a passport or need to renew theirs are advised to apply immediately and expedite their application.
 For more information, please review the State Department's website: http://travel.state.gov